Public Health Schools and MPH Programs in Texas

 Epidemiology is a field that is dedicated to public education and prevention of diseases and illness.
 In order to better understand the patterns and transmission of diseases, epidemiologists conduct research and observe populations to identify what triggers an outbreak.
 In addition to the research being conducted on the disease itself, epidemiologists contribute to the creation of public health awareness programs through their comprehensive work.

 As an epidemiologist, you can work in a range of settings such as hospitals, professional schools and scientific research institutions.
-It is important to note that your practice setting may affect how much you earn.
-For example in 2019, the national median annual wage for epidemiologists working in colleges, universities and professional schools was $62,440, compared to $99,770 for those working in scientific research and development services, according to BLS salary data
+It is important to note that your practice setting may affect your earnings.
+For example, in 2024, the national median annual wage for epidemiologists working in colleges, universities and professional schools was $83,890, compared to $130,390 for those working in scientific research and development services, according to BLS salary data

-Texas has the highest employment of epidemiologists in the country with 730 jobs, according to 2019 BLS data.
-The annual mean wage of epidemiologists in the state is $$65,610.
-Those in the Austin-Red Rock metropolitan areas earn an average annual salary of $106,830, making them the highest paid in the profession across the state.
+Texas has the third highest employment of epidemiologists in the country, with 940 jobs, according to 2024 BLS data.
+The annual mean wage of epidemiologists in the state is $96,120.
+Those in the Austin-Red Rock metropolitan area earn an average annual salary of $102,500, making it one of the highest-paying metro areas for epidemiologists in the country.Nationally, employment of epidemiologists is projected to increase 16% between 2024 and 2034, according to the BLS (May 2024).
+That growth rate is much faster than the national average for all other occupations.

 If you are interested in this branch of public health, there are educational programs throughout the state that focus on epidemiology.